Mary Brodrick: Career

-Back in England, Brodrick entered College Hall, London in 1888 where she studied at University College London under Stuart Poole (co-founder with Amelia Edwards of the Egypt Exploration Society) and Peter le Page Renouf.
+Back in England, Brodrick entered College Hall, London in 1888 where she studied at University College London under Stuart Poole (co-founder with Amelia Edwards of the Egypt Exploration Society) and the British Museum's Keeper of Egyptian Antiquities Peter le Page Renouf.
 She did not enter for a University of London degree due to her prior studies.
+She lectured at the British Museum on Saturdays, charging 21 shillings for a series of lectures titled 'Ancient Egyptian History and Antiquities'.
+The lectures were open to both men and women.

-She was a member of the Committee of Philology and Literary Archaeology of the World's Columbian Exposition in Chicago 1893 and did work in America for the Egyptian Exploration Fund.
+She was a member of the Committee of Philology and Literary Archaeology of the World's Columbian Exposition in Chicago 1893 and did work in America for the Egyptian Exploration Fund, later being named their American Branch Honorary Secretary.
+She also became a member of the American Geographical Society.
 She was awarded the degree of Doctor of Philosophy in 1893 by the College of the Sisters of Bethany, University of Kansas, the same institution that had also awarded a PhD to Amelia Edwards.

-She lectured at the British Museum and studied Egyptology under Flinders Petrie in 1893–94 and 1894–95.
-She held the Pfeiffer Fellowship of College Hall from 1894–96.
+Brodrick then studied Egyptology under Flinders Petrie in 1893–94 and 1894–95.
+She held the Pfeiffer Fellowship of College Hall from 1894 to 1896.
 In 1896, she was elected a life member of the Bibliothèque nationale, Paris, and a life member of College Hall, London.

 From the mid 1890s, Brodrick spent most of her time outside England.
 She travelled to Italy, Greece and Egypt.
-She worked under Maspero in Egypt from 1897 to 1908 and was one of the first female excavators in that country.
+She worked under Maspero in Egypt from 1897 to 1908.
+She was one of the first female excavators in that country and had an interest in women’s experiences in the ancient world.
 In Egypt she had her head shaved for reason of hygiene.
+Alongside her friend and fellow Egyptologist Anna Anderson Morton she began leading paid tours for parties of women in Egypt.

 Brodrick became part of the British establishment in Egypt and knew Lord Cromer and Kitchener.
 She took a signed portrait of Queen Victoria to a Bedouin sheikh who had been of assistance to the British.
 In 1913–14, she "took the salute" at Khartoum during the Gordon Memorial Service.
+She was also a member of the British Society in Egypt, the Egypt Exploration Society, the Society for the Preservation of the Monuments of Ancient Egypt and the Society of Biblical Archaeology.

 In 1913, Brodrick was appointed a Lady of Grace of the Most Venerable Order of the Hospital of Saint John of Jerusalem.
 She was elected a member (later fellow) of the Royal Geographical Society in 1916.
 The Mary Brodrick Prize for Geography was given by University College, London.